- How I would take just a few children in the beginning

 - How I took all 9 children

-- And how I can do appointments now having slightly older children
+- And how I can do appointments now with older children

 1. Well-child check up's with a few kids